verus-lang/verus/source/docs/guide/src/requires_ensures.md

 As the proof evolves, the programmer replaces `assume`s with `assert`s, and may eventually remove the `assert`s.
 A complete proof may contain `assert`s, but should not contain any `assume`s.
+(To have Verus enforce this, see [no-cheating mode](./tcb.md#no-cheating-mode), which rejects leftover `assume`s outside of explicitly-allowed modules.)

 (In some situations, `assert` can help the SMT solver complete a proof, by giving the SMT hints about how to [manipulate `forall` and `exists` expressions](forall.md).